IamKay/100DaysOfCode/README.md

 * Day 79
   > Did some project work today.
 Progress is good, however i have to say that i don't really understand some / many of the logics so i'm just blindly copying.
 First time i did that, not proud of it.

+* Day 80
+  > Couldn't manage to do any serious work but i did spend an hour trying to understand a piece of code for my project.
+Man, you really get to know about the number of pixels when you are working on every single one of them